How to Paint a Garage Floor By Applying Epoxy

 Lift the corner of a plastic bag that’s been taped to the garage floor for 24 hours.
 If it’s dry underneath, you can proceed with a garage floor paints epoxy coating.
 If you see moisture under the plastic, don’t coat the floor with epoxy; water pressure will break the bond.

 Analyze the floor and weather before you even consider an epoxy garage floor, test to determine if dampness is coming up through the concrete from the ground.
-If moisture is evident, your floor isn't suitable for epoxy.
-Also, forgo the project if a concrete sealer was previously used (you'll know a sealer has been used if water beads up when applied to the surface).
-If you're dealing with a new slab, you must wait a minimum of 28 days, preferably two months, for the floor to cure and dry thoroughly before applying a epoxy flooring.
-And if you're dealing with a previously painted floor, the best advice is to remove the paint, especially when you're applying a solvent-based epoxy garage flooring paint that could soften any that remains.
+If moisture is evident, your floor isn’t suitable for epoxy.
+Also, forgo the project if the concrete floor is sealed (you’ll know a sealer has been used if water beads up when applied to the surface).
+If you’re dealing with a new slab, you must wait a minimum of 28 days, preferably two months, for the floor to cure and dry thoroughly before applying a epoxy flooring.
+And if you’re dealing with a previously painted floor, the best advice is to remove the paint, especially when you’re applying a solvent-based epoxy garage flooring paint that could soften any that remains.